kuru-studio/kuru-studio-social-server/README.md

-➜ docker-compose run web rails db:migrate                 # Run the migration ➜ docker-compose run web rails console                    # Open the rails console ➜ docker-compose run web rake routes |grep 'test_courses' # List routes with 'test_courses' in it
+➜ docker-compose run web rails db:migrate                 # Run the migration ➜ docker-compose run web rails console                    # Open the rails console ➜ docker-compose run web rake routes |grep 'test_courses' # List routes with 'test_courses' in it ➜ docker attach <CONTAINER_NAME>                          # Attach to the application container (for when you're trying to use Debugger/Byebug)
 ```

 ### Updating the environment credentials